sctell57/CS425-2020/assignments/PA00-SDL2-Setup/README.md

+# PA00 Setup SDL2 on your computer

+This is a simple assignment:

-Follow the tutorials on http://lazyfoo.net/tutorials/SDL/index.php to setup your SDL2.
+- Follow the tutorials on http://lazyfoo.net/tutorials/SDL/index.php to setup your SDL2.

-Finish Lessons 01~06.
+- Finish Lessons 01~06.

-What to submit:
+## What to submit:

 Replace loaded.png from Tutorial 6 with another png image that contains your name and G#.
 Submit the screen shot of Tutorial 6 with the new png file running on your PC.

+## Where to submit:

+Blackboard